anderssv/the-example/doc/test-setup.md

 # Object mother and more in Kotlin

-I think Kotlin has some really nice features that helps in this regard.
+I think Kotlin has some really nice features that help in this regard.
-When it comes to set up test data it is important:
+When it comes to set up test data, it is important:
 - It has a logical location.
-If not, people will duplicate set up in many places.
+If not, people will duplicate a set up in many places.
 - Standardized, but flexible.
 Easy to get the standard, modify easily for the common cases, and simple to isolate for corner cases.